mrbandler/FsFirestore/README.md

 open FsFirestore.Firestore
 open FsFirestore.Query

-// To query a collection we first need to retrieve it from
+// To query a collection we first need to retrieve it from Firestore let queryCollection = collection "addresses"
-// Firestore
-let queryCollection = collection "addresses"

-// Now we can chain conditions togehter.
+// Now we can chain conditions.
 // Let's query all addresses in Pennsylvania Avenue, DC up to POTUS's one. let addresses =
     queryCollection